 - Vegetarian veggie crumbles – these are crumbles that resemble the texture of ground beef.
 These crumbles give the recipe a really yummy flavor and make it feel like a much heartier, more filling chili.

 - 1 can each of whole peeled tomatoes and tomato sauce – this will of course be the base of the soup and help thicken it.

-- Red kidney beans (I prefer the light red if they’re available because they look more like pinto beans haha and my kids don’t put up a fuss eating them).
+- Red kidney beans – I prefer the light red if they’re available because they look more like pinto beans haha and my kids don’t put up a fuss eating them.

 - Diced onions and 1 red bell pepper cubed – feel free to use any color bell pepper you like

 - Vegetable broth

-Grab a large pot or a dutch oven, and heat 2 tbsp of olive oil over medium heat.
+Step 1 – Grab a large pot or a dutch oven, and heat 2 tbsp of olive oil over medium heat.
 When warmed, add in your onions and stir, cooking till translucent.
 Stir in your garlic and cook for less than a minute, till it gets that yummy smell.
 Add in the parsnips, sweet potatoes, and herbs and spices, and give it a good stir.
 Cook on medium heat for about 10 minutes, until the potatoes and parsnips start to soften up just the tiniest bit.

-Add in your vegetable broth, kidney beans, whole tomatoes and tomato sauce, making sure to break up the tomatoes with a wooden spoon.
+Step 2 – Add in your vegetable broth, kidney beans, whole tomatoes and tomato sauce, making sure to break up the tomatoes with a wooden spoon.
 Cover and simmer on low for about 30-45 minutes, till the potatoes and parsnips are fork tender.

-Now it’s time to stir in the veggie crumbles, and cook till just heated through.
+Step 3 – Now it’s time to stir in the veggie crumbles, and cook till just heated through.
 You can leave the chili simmering on the lowest setting until you are ready to serve.

 If stored properly in the fridge, cooked chili will easily last 3-4 days.
 You don’t want to leave it at room temperature for more than a few hours, so make sure once you have gotten your fill of chili, quickly cover it and transfer it to the fridge.

 To reheat the chili, let thaw in the fridge for a few hours, and then place in a pot and warm over medium heat.
 Keep covered to retain moisture, and season to taste.
-It’s likely that some flavors will have been lost during the freezing and reheating process, so adjust seasonings as needed and be generous with your toppings!

 The first time I cooked with these beef veggie crumbles, I made the mistake of over-salting my dish.
 The crumbles have a lot of flavor and salt and instantly transform an entire dish when mixed into it.
 So salt with a light touch and make sure to taste after adding the crumbles, before adding more salt.